 People who write or have written books, though not necessarily for a living.
-Remember, There Is No Such Thing As Notability
+Remember, There Is no Such Thing as Notability.

 The preponderance of recent authors probably reflects both the way that many, many, many authors have been lost to history, and the fact that the less memorable authors of the past don't have so many fans nowadays — or at least not enough of the Young and Nerdy persuasion.
 The nearly exclusive emphasis on authors of fiction reflects the basic purpose of the wiki.

 When adding examples, please put them in the correct chronological section.

 - Laozi (Lao Tse, Lao-Tsu; traditionally, he is said to have lived from 600 BC to 470 BC): Early Chinese philosopher; author of Daodejing (Tao Te Ching)